neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide-2.md

 This is a weakness of the accountability framework largely because quality is largely dependent on internal motivation.

-The best way to try and maximize both quantity and quality is to
+The best way to try and maximize both quantity and quality is to:

 * Perform an accountability sprint to get as much as I can done.
 * Once the work is done, go back to add to the quality.